blazkowolf/gruber-darker.nvim/README.md

 Plug 'blazkowolf/gruber-darker.nvim'
 ```

-Then, somewhere in your `init.lua`, set the colorscheme like this
+Then, somewhere in your `init.lua`, set the colorscheme

 ```lua
 vim.cmd.colorscheme("GruberDarker")